rgelick/04-2D-Platformer/README.md

 ## Implementation
-User-controlled player
+User-controlled player,
-The player can jump
+The player can jump,
-Includes at least one enemy
+Includes at least one enemy,
-Includes more than one enemy
+Includes more than one enemy,
-Reports the player's score
+Reports the player's score,
-The camera follows the player
+The camera follows the player,
-The player can save and load the game
+The player can save and load the game,
-Multiple levels
+Multiple levels,
-Point system
+Point system.

 ## References
 https://www.kenney.nl/assets/scribble-platformer